mfeemster/keysharp/docs/reference.md

 	+ `ShowDebug()`: Shows the main window and focuses the debug output tab.
 	+ `OutputDebugLine()`: The same as `OutputDebug()` but appends a linebreak at the end of the string.
 * New `Crypt` class, holding hashing, key derivation, symmetric encryption and cryptographically secure random values (`#Import "Ks" { Crypt }`):
-	+ A String is taken as its **UTF-8** bytes, so a digest is the one any other tool prints for the same text.
+	+ A String or `StringBuffer` is taken as its **UTF-8** bytes, so a digest is the one any other tool prints for the same text.
 Pass an `encoding` — the names `A_FileEncoding` takes — to use a different one, and note that a name which cannot be resolved raises rather than falling back.
 A `Buffer` or an `Array` of bytes is used as it stands; an open `File` is accepted by anything that hashes, but not by `Crypt.Encrypt`.
 	+ A digest is returned as uppercase hexadecimal; compare digests case-insensitively, since the tool a checksum came from may print it in lowercase.
 	+ `Crypt.Hash(value, algorithm := "SHA256", encoding := "UTF-8") => String`: hashes with `MD5`, `SHA1`, `SHA256`, `SHA384`, `SHA512` or `CRC32`, spelled with or without the `-`.
 An open `File` is read as a stream and left at the position it was on.
 	+ `Crypt.HashFile(path, algorithm := "SHA256") => String`: the same over a file, read as a stream so that its size does not matter.